Wibol/nickRestore/README.md

 # nickRestore
-Hexchat addon that detects nickname changes due to network disconnection and restores the original registered nickname.
+Restore your registered main nickname when it is still in use (GHOST) after a reconnection.

 ## Use
-Download and save to "~/.config/hexchat/addons/nickRestore.py".
-Then restart Hexchat or run "/LOAD nickRestore.py":
+- Download the file from the Hexchat addons directory:

+      wget https://raw.githubusercontent.com/Wibol/nickRestore/main/nickRestore.py -O ~/.config/hexchat/addons/nickRestore.py

+- Add your registered nickname password for NickServ to the file:

+      nano ~/.config/hexchat/addons/nickRestore.py

+- Run "/LOAD nickRestore.py" to load it or restart Hexchat.